ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/index - Copy.md

 </ul>

+TODO: closed or open or mix per assignment
+There are **2 closed** and **3 open** PAs.
+We will use an _ordered weighting_ to assign the 40 PA points.

-For the 5 PAs, we will order them from highest to lowest in terms of percentage scored on the PA itself, and then assign the proportions of the following points to each:
+For the 2 closed PAs, we will order them from highest to lowest in terms of percentage scored on the PA itself, and then assign the proportions of the following points to each:

 - 10% highest scoring
+- 8% lowest scoring

+For the 3 open PAs, we will order them from highest to lowest in terms of percentage scored on the PA itself, and then assign the proportions of the following points to each:

-- 9%
+- 10% highest scoring
 - 8% middle scoring
-- 7%
-- 6% lowest scoring
+- 4% lowest scoring

 **Example**: You score: